-Invesco Ltd ("Invesco"), the ultimate parent company of Invesco, has adopted a global policy statement on global corporate governance and proxy voting (the "Invesco Global Proxy Policy" or "Policy").
+Invesco Ltd and its wholly-owned investment adviser subsidiaries (collectively, "Invesco") has adopted a policy statement on global corporate governance and proxy voting (the "Invesco Global Proxy Voting Policy" or "Policy").
 The Policy, which Invesco believes describes policies and procedures reasonably designed to ensure that proxies are voted in the best interests of its clients, is intended to help Invesco's clients understand its commitment to responsible investing and proxy voting, as well as the good governance principles that inform Invesco's approach to engagement and voting at shareholder meetings.